-Ezetimibe blocks the intestinal absorption of cholesterol and upregulates hepatic LDL receptor expression, enabling reduction of atherogenic lipoproteins.
-101 The main role for ezetimibe in DKD is as an adjunctive to statin use, or as single agent therapy in statin intolerant cases.
+Ezetimibe blocks the intestinal absorption of cholesterol and upregulates hepatic LDL receptor expression, enabling reduction of atherogenic lipoproteins.105 The main role for ezetimibe in DKD is as an adjunctive to statin use, or as single agent therapy in statin intolerant cases.
 A pooled analysis of statin and ezetimibe combination therapy in people with diabetes showed additive benefit and greater efficacy than sub maximal statin dosage without any untoward adverse effects.
 There was a marginal (0.6 versus 0.3%) excess of elevated liver transaminase enzymes in comparison to the statin monotherapy group.
-Renal status was not noted in the pooled meta-analysis.
-102
+Renal status was not noted in the pooled meta-analysis.106

 The SHARP study in CKD was a randomised, placebo-controlled trial of combination simvastatin 20 mg and 10 mg ezetimibe.
 The major rationale of adding ezetimibe to low dose simvastatin was to ensure a reduction in LDL cholesterol of >1 mmol/L without inducing a risk of rhabdomyolysis, which may occur with higher doses of simvastatin.
 There was a significant 17% reduction in major atherosclerotic events in the total study group, and non-significant improvements in cardiovascular outcomes.
-There was no excess of therapy discontinuation or hepatic enzyme elevation in the statinezetimibe cohort, although a marginal excess risk of myopathy was noted (0.2 versus 0.1%, equivalent to 1 case per 5,000 per year of treatment).
-There was no suggestion that the statinezetimibe combination altered rates of ESKD or haemodialysis.
-65
+There was no excess of therapy discontinuation or hepatic enzyme elevation in the statin-ezetimibe cohort, although a marginal excess risk of myopathy was noted (0.2 versus 0.1%, equivalent to 1 case per 5,000 per year of treatment).
+There was no suggestion that the statin ezetimibe combination altered rates of ESKD or haemodialysis.66

 The Improved Reduction of Outcomes: Vytorin Efficacy International Trial (IMPROVE-IT) study, looking at ezetimibe add-on to 40 mg simvastatin, was the first clinical outcomes trial to demonstrate that ezetimibe reduces CVD risk.
-Compared with placebo (as in SHARP) the combination led to lower attained LDL cholesterol levels of 1.4 mmol/L (compared with 1.8 mmol/L with simvastatin alone).
+Compared with placebo (as in SHARP) the combination led to lower LDL cholesterol levels of 1.4 mmol/L (compared with 1.8 mmol/L with simvastatin alone).
 There was an overall absolute risk difference of 2% in the primary endpoint of combined fatal and non-fatal major CVD events, with the benefit particularly noted among the 25% of participants with diabetes.
-However, there appeared very few if any participants with diabetes and CKD, median creatinine levels were 84 μ mol/L and there was no information on albuminuria status.
-103 in people who are statin intolerant, although there is no specific evidence to support this in DKD.
-Ezetimibe can be used in mild to severe renal disease and co-administered with any dose of statin.
+However, there appeared very few if any participants with diabetes and CKD, median creatinine levels were 84 μmol/L and there was no information on albuminuria status.107

 In people with DKD not requiring dialysis it is unknown if it is more efficacious and safer to use a lower dose of a statin combined with ezetimibe, as used in SHARP, or to use a more potent statin such as atorvastatin 20-80 mg daily.
-It seems reasonable to use ezetimibe as a lipid-lowering agent
+It seems reasonable to use ezetimibe as a lipid-lowering agent in people who are statin intolerant, although there is no specific evidence to support this in DKD.
+Ezetimibe can be used in mild to severe renal disease and co-administered with any dose of statin.